-"And the congregation had no water, so they assembled against Moshe and Aharon..."
+"And there was no water for the assembly, so they gathered together against Moshe and Aharon."
 (20:2)

 Parshas Chukas describes the Jews complaining about a lack of water as they arrived at a place named Kadesh (20:1-14).
 Between the people's arrival and complaining, we are briefly told that Miriam dies and is buried in Kadesh (20:1).
 The pasuk immediately following Miriam's death starts with "And the congregation had no water..." which makes it seem that the shortage of water was a direct result of Miriam's passing.
 Why is Miriam's death relevant to this water shortage?